shostakovich/mugim/source/_posts/2012-12-02-lessons-from-the-prime-factorization-dojo.markdown

 You get the idea ;)

-This sounds relatively simple - and like a perfect candidate for a introduction to TDD right?
+This sounds simple and like a perfect candidate for an introduction to TDD right?

-It looks so - but this kata is a bit tricky.
+Unfortunately this kata is a bit tricky.

 ## Performing the kata

-The first few tests are straightforward:
+The first tests are straightforward:

 {% codeblock prime_factor_decomposer.rb %}
 module PrimeFactorDecomposer